rootskar/MotorImageryBCI/README.md

 2.)
 Run the classifier experiments with: ./run.sh

-If the run.sh script does not work you can try to run the application manually with the following steps:
+If the run.sh script does not work or you want to specify custom options you can try manually running by following the steps:

 1.)
 Navigate to the classifier folder with command: cd classifier